sjmcpherson/Front-End-Developer-Learnings/Glossary.md

  - <strong>Surface Web</strong> - the World Wide Web that is indexable by conventional search engines as opposed to the Deep Web with is not reachable by conventional search engines.
  - <strong>SVG (Scalable Vector Graphics)</strong> - is a XML based vector graphics format with some support for interactivity and animations
  - <strong>Stylus</strong> - Another CSS preprocessor which brackets, colons, and semi-colons are all optional.
 Uses the .styl file extension
- - <strong>Systems Development Lifecycle (SDLC)</strong> - is used to describe a process for planning, creating, testing and deploying a information system.

 ###T
  - <strong>Test-driven development (TDD)</strong> - Is a software development process, where a test is created to perform a function then the code is developed to make that test valid.